WHY WON'T MY COMMON RAIL INJECTORS CODE?

-WHERE CAN I FIND SPECIFIC TIMING SPECIFICATIONS FOR MY FUEL PUMP?
+WHERE CAN I FIND SPECIFIC TIMING SPECIFICATIONS FOR MY VE FUEL PUMP?

 We provide specific timing specifications for common vehicle applications here.
 If you are looking for something a little more obscure you would need to go to the vehicle manufacturer's manual.